yaitoo/sqle/README.md

 The SQLE package provides extensions to Go’s built-in `database/sql` package for more efficient, comprehensive interactions with databases in Go.
 The SQLE package is backward-compatible and extendable, so you can easily use it with the database/sql package.

-The SQLE package takes the sql-first approach and provides functionalities for marshaling rows into struct, map,slice and golang primitive types.
+The SQLE package takes the sql-first approach and provides functionalities for marshaling rows into struct, map,slice and primitive types.

 The SQLE package also provides functionalities for schema auto migration, logging, contexts, prepared statements, advanced database operations like sharding, and much more.